dhanarajappu456/BLOG/README.md

 - **React**: Frontend library for building the user interface.
 - **Node.js**: JavaScript runtime environment for running server-side code.
 - **Vercel**: Platform for hosting the website and deploying frontend applications.
+- **Render**: Platform for hosting the website and deploying Backend services.

 ## Usage